fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 IANA) to receive a Node Information Object where bits 5 and 6 are both 0; this MUST NOT generate a warning or error.

-### Behavior when additional bits are reserved
+### Behavior when additional bits are reserved {#fooblewomp}

 Bit values SHOULD be assigned from left to right in the diagram above, i.e., starting at zero.
 The sub-objects associated with each new bit MUST be placed in the packet after the sub-objects defined in this memo.
-For example, if bit 0 is assigned to the Fooblewomp, a packet with bits 0 and 5 set MUST contain the Node IP Address Sub-Object, followed by the Fooblewomp sub-object.
+For example, if bit 0 is assigned to the Fooblewomp, a packet with bits 0 and 5 set MUST contain the IP Address Sub-Object, followed by the Fooblewomp sub-object.

 If a bit is set that a receiver does not support, followed by